 The following table sets forth information regarding our directors and executive officers.
 The business address of each of our executive officers and directors listed below is 69 Akti Miaouli, 18537 Piraeus, Greece.
 Our telephone number at that address is +30 210 459 1000.
 Members of our board of directors are elected annually, and each director elected holds office for a one-year term.
-The following directors have been determined by our board of directors to be independent under the standards of the NYSE and the rules and regulations of the SEC: David P. Conner, Dennis M. Houston, Donald J. Kintzer, Anthony S. Papadimitriou, Bruce L. Blythe and Julian R. Metherell.
+The following directors have been determined by our board of directors to be independent under the standards of the NYSE and the rules and regulations of the SEC: Kristin H. Holth, Donald J. Kintzer, Anthony S. Papadimitriou, Bruce L. Blythe and Julian R. Metherell.
+Officers are elected from time to time by vote of our board of directors and hold office until a successor is elected.